otaviojr/zigbee_light_sensor/README.md

 But I'm considering to expands it to another boards in the future.

+Anyway, porting it to any other nrf52840 board should not be a big deal.

 # Compiling and Flashing

 1. Download Nordic nRF5 SDK\